|

 Engleski jezik ima sadašnje, prošlo i buduće glagolsko vreme.
 Međutim svako vreme ima do četiri oblika.
 Veoma je važno znati koja se forma koristi i njeno značenje u govoru i pisanju.
 Engleski glagol ima dve najvažnije karakteristike.

-1) time - it belongs to the Present, Past, or the Future tense;
+1) vreme - Present, Past, or the Future tense;

 2) aspect - it is Indefinite, Perfect, or Continuous.